Pupil Premium Strategy 2019/20

 Impact is measured in a variety of ways: using the school’s assessment system to track points’ progress, improved learning behaviours, development of confidence and self-esteem. other successful outcomes include a more positive approach to school life, development of social skills through clubs and musical activities, and enabling children to take part in visits, including residential trips.

-Four of the eleven Pupil Premium children (36%) are also on the Special Educational Needs and Disability register, and of these 4 pupils, one made good progress comparable to their cohort.
-The others made good progress towards their targets on their Individual Education Plans.
+Two of the eleven Pupil Premium children (18%) are also on the Special Educational Needs and Disability register, and both made good progress towards their targets on Individual Education Plans.